stewartSG/flightsearch/README.md

 - Bourbon > Good framework to have a quick way to control our scaling of fonts etc from a global variables POV.
 Good for CSS styling with SASS Mixins too.

 ## 3.0 CSS Libraries Used
-We add libraries only when existing framework do not support the feature, so we do not bloat up the site with loading multiple JS libraries.
+We add libraries only when existing framework do not support the feature, so we do not bloat up the site with loading multiple CSS libraries.
 Goal is to be as lean as possible
 - Fontawesome > Icon fonts are great.
 Fontawesome is also pretty robust for all kind of use-cases

 ## 4.0 JS Libraries used